vanessaklee/akin/README.md

 ### Smart Compare

 When the strings contain spaces, such as a name comprised of a given and family nam, you can narrow the results to only algorithms which take substrings into account.
 Do that by using `smart_compare/2` which will check for white space in either of the strings being compared.
-If white space is found, then the comaparison will use algorithms that prioritize substrings and/or chunks: "chunk_set", "overlap", and "sorted_chunks".
+If white space is found, then the comaparison will use algorithms that prioritize substrings: "substring_set", "overlap", and "substring_sort".
 Otherwise, the comparison will use  algoritms which do not prioritize substrings.
 Furthermore, if either string is shorter than or equal to the `length cutoff`, then N-Gram alogrithms are excluded (Sorensen-Dice, Jaccard, NGram, Overlap, and Tversky)

 ```elixir
 iex> Akin.smart_compare("weird", "wierd")